Justice League (TV series): Home media

+Streaming

+In September 2018, Justice League and its successor Justice League Unlimited was available on the DC Universe streaming service that lasted until January 2021, when it was replaced by DC Universe Infinite (for digital comics only), with video content (including the series) moved to HBO Max.

+On March 1, 2026, Justice League and its successor Justice League Unlimited was one of the 100 Warner Bros.-owned animated series that added to the Fox Corporation-owned FAST/AVOD streaming service Tubi.

 Soundtrack

 A 4-disc soundtrack of musical highlights from both seasons of Justice League was released by La-La Land Records in July 2016.
 It is a limited edition of 3000 units and can be ordered at the La-La Land Records website.
 The set includes tracks from fan-favorite episodes like A Better World, Hereafter, Wild Cards and Starcrossed.

 La-La Land are hoping to release a soundtrack for Justice League Unlimited as well, provided that sales of the Justice League soundtrack improve significantly and that there is sufficient demand from fans.
 A second Justice League volume may also follow if fans support the existing release.

 Broadcast history

 The series premiere on November 17, 2001, set a Cartoon Network record with over 4.114 million viewers.
 This made it the channel's highest rated premiere ever, a record it would keep until September 13, 2009, when the world premiere of Scooby-Doo!
 The Mystery Begins gathered over 6.108 million viewers.

 The show was aired in the Republic of Ireland on TG4 in both Irish and English from 6 September 2002 to 2007.